The Elders are assisted by a small team based in London.

 Prior to joining The Elders in September 2011, Manou worked with several non-profit organisations including the Ligue des droits de l’Homme, the EastWest Institute and most recently Oxfam in the Netherlands as Support Officer to the Regional Manager of the Middle East and Maghreb.
 She has a BA in History with Development Studies from the University of Sussex and a Masters in Political Science from the Sorbonne University.
 Manou speaks English, French, Dutch and Spanish and is addicted to cheese and dreamy music.
 She can also sing and dance but stage fright prevented her from becoming a popstar.

-Elliott joined The Elders in March 2012, following two years at a government and public relations consultancy specialising in international development policy.
-Prior to that, he had worked at the London School of Economics and interned at the United Nations High Commissioner for Refugees (UNHCR) in Malaysia.
+Elliott joined The Elders in March 2012, following two years at a communications consultancy advising NGOs.
+Before that, he worked at the London School of Economics (LSE) and interned at the United Nations High Commissioner for Refugees (UNHCR).

 Events and Logistics Officer